PrashanthKumar0/opengl-practice/README.md

 ## opengl-practice

 > This project contains some basic reusable code for any opengl project.
-With this project i have no goal in mind , Its just me practicing What i learn and putting on github will ensure i write good code.
+With this project i have no goal in mind , Its just me practicing What i learn and putting on github will ensure i write good code (Maybe).

 ## Building